confluentinc/confluent-kubernetes-examples/hybrid/multi-region-clusters/networking/eks/networking-EKS-README.md

-# Configure Networking: Azure Kubernetes Service
+# Configure Networking: Elastic Kubernetes Service

 This is the architecture you'll achieve on Elastic Kubernetes Service (EKS):